Skip to main content

 In this example, custom-lib, custom-package1, and new-software packages, along with any dependencies they require, will be compiled and built.

-Step 3: Setup the SDK and environment
+Step 3: Set up the SDK and environment

 First, download and setup the OpenWRT SDK with the following command: